Updated July 2013

 Phase II: Is the drug effective?

 A Phase II trial tests a drug in a larger number of participants (on average 100 to 300) to see if the drug works.
 Phase II trials may also test different doses of the drug to find which dose works best.
+The safety of the drug also continues to be evaluated.
 A Phase II trial usually lasts six months to one year.

 Phase III: Is the drug safe and effective in larger groups of people for